 \item\textbf{A stimulus period} of 0.75 seconds is when concomitant visual \& auditory backgrounds are presented: noise and a visual black \& white dotted image, respectively.

-Only in one modality, either the auditory or the visual, a stimulus is presented on top of the background during this period .
+Only in one modality, either the auditory or the visual, is a stimulus presented on top of the background during this period .

 \item\textbf{A response period} is the final stage where an auditory background noise continues for 0.5 seconds (to a total of 2 seconds) and is followed by silence.

-While the visual reset screen is displayed.
+While the visual reset screen is displayed,

-This state continues for an unlimited duration while the system is waiting for the subject to respond.
+this state continues for an unlimited duration while the system is waiting for the subject to respond.

 \end{itemize}